 An Insurance Premium Tax is a tax that is levied upon insurers, both domestic and foreign, for the privilege of engaging in the business of providing insurance in the state.

 - Most states in the country have an Insurance Premium Tax between 150 and 250 basis points.
-For example, Nevada’s is 350 basis points and Delaware’s is 200 basis points.
+For example, Nevada’s tax is 350 basis points and Delaware’s tax is 200 basis points.

 - South Dakota has one of the lowest Insurance Premium Tax in the country at 8 basis points, meaning that the purchase of insurance through a South Dakota trust will result in substantial tax savings.

-For more information regarding Trust Taxation, or for a specific analysis of how South Dakota law can benefit your situation, contact us via our contact page.
+Contact us for more information regarding Trust Taxation and for a specific analysis of how South Dakota law can benefit your situation.